 Each practicum candidate is expected to engage in all practicum activities in strict accordance with the ethical principles established by the National Association of School Psychologists and the American Psychological Association.
-The 2020 NASP ethical standards can be found at file:///C:/Users/w3051130/Downloads/2020 Professional Standards Web% 20(2).pdf
+The 2020 NASP ethical standards can be found on the NASP webpage.